dbtoaster/dbtoaster-backend/README.md

 #### Instructions for running the distributed version

 Currently, DBToaster provides a limited support for distributed incremental evaluation.
 The current implementation can compile the provided TPCH-like queries into executable Spark programs.
+Other database schemas can also be supported, see [here](https://github.com/dbtoaster/dbtoaster-backend/issues/103#issuecomment-992930545).

 1. Follow the extended setup from above.
 2. Set `ddbt.lms=1` in `ddbtoaster/conf/ddbt.properties`.